 Close the door and press the dispense button for a few seconds.
 Repeat until a steady flow of water is observed from all dispense valves.
+On water dispensing models, press and hold the water-dispense button as indicated below.

 NOTE: Some splashing may occur during this purge cycle.